Understanding Dog Lice | Treatment & Prevention

 Conclusion

-If you haven't, talk to your vet about a lice, flea, & tick prevention product and get your dog on it.
-These often come in the form of chews or treats that handle the issue.
+If you haven't, talk to your vet about lice, flea, and tick prevention products.
+These often come as chews or treats.

-If your dog has been scratching and itching at irritated skin, a soothing salve could be a great way to resolve their discomfort for the time being.
-Try Lolahemp's CBD balm for itchy skin on dogs.
+If your dog has been scratching irritated skin, a soothing salve may help.
+Try a CBD balm for itchy skin on dogs.

 References: